0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 All these statistics reflect real, lived experiences of minority stress that media representations can either reinforce or challenge.
 When media portrays LGBTQ+ characters primarily through narratives of addiction, trauma, or self-destructive behavior without context or depth, it risks tokenism and symbolic annihilation.
 It is important to ensure the media we are critiquing is not continuing on this stereotype and rather either challenges it or provides a new way to express the real pain the author is feeling.
 # Album Analysis

 Within the lens of gender and sexuality studies, each major song of the album will be discussed in order of their appearance on the tracklist.
 To ensure brevity in the review, 5 of the songs off the 13 song album will be ommitted.
-Three of the songs, which have asterisk around them, act as interludes to the album and are purely instrumental with no significant motifs or themes. “♥”, “rosemary”, “lost in translation”, “playing dead”, and “bury me” are also excluded as they only reinforce context that was already provided by previous songs.
+Three of the songs, which have asterisk around them, act as interludes to the album and are purely instrumental with no significant motifs or themes. “♥”, “rosemary”, “playing dead”, and “bury me” are also excluded as they only reinforce context that was already provided by previous songs.
 All of these songs should be listened to and considered in the broader context of the whole album even if they are out of the scope of this analysis.
 Additionally, quote blocks will provided alongside the analysis with the following format: `Part:Section:Line(s)`.
 For example, if three lines from the top of the 1st verse of the second part of the song are quoted, they would be denoted by `2:1:1-3`, where `2` is the part, `1` is the *first* verse, and `1-3` are the three lines taken from the section.

 ## Song II: stop calling